 - Is morning or afternoon better for the trips you offer?

-- This depends entirely on the magnitude of the hangover I have at the time.
-Just kidding.
-(Or am I?)
+- This depends entirely on the magnitude of my hangover.
 Morning in Charleston usually consists of very light winds-sometimes NO wind, which makes the ride wonderful and spotting dolphins much easier.
 In the afternoon, the phenomenon known as the “sea-breeze” usually turns up, and it can get quite windy, resulting in choppy surface conditions, a wet ride and its much harder to pick out dolphins against the waves.
 Mornings are always better for what we offer.

 - What will we find on the beach on Morris Island?